ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 editor.editing.reconvertItem( ... );
 ```

-### Comments editor configuration required
+### Comments editor configuration is now required

-Since cross-package dependencies inside the project were removed, the configuration for the comments editor became required.
-Keep in mind that the editor used in comments section is also a CKEditor 5 instance and is configured the same way as the regular editor.
+Since the cross-package dependencies inside the project were removed, the configuration for the comments editor became required.
+Keep in mind that the editor used in the comments section is also a CKEditor 5 instance and is configured the same way as the regular editor.

-After the update, you should configure the comments editor using `config.comments.editorConfig` option:
+After the update, you should configure the comments editor using the `config.comments.editorConfig` option:

 ```js
 import Autoformat from '@ckeditor/ckeditor5-autoformat/src/autoformat';